Building an evidence base to support challenged NHS organisations to improve quality and safety

 The project will use qualitative methods to develop in-depth understanding of the distinctive needs of challenged NHS maternity settings in relation to accessing the benefits of the improvement programme, and how the programme might best be adapted to address these.
 A key task will be to capture the range of relevant contextual influences, and to characterise how the interplay between structure, processes, systems and organisational culture will affect programme delivery and implementation at both service and national level.

-James gave a lightning talk about his research project at our 2022 annual event, THIS Space.
+James has given lightning talks about his research project at our annual event, THIS Space: